starz0ne/stug/README.md

-# Stug.io Hack Injection Menu (SHIM)
+# Stug.io Hack Injection Menu

-A **JS tampermonkey script** for injecting hacks into the game [stug.io](https://stug.io).
+A **self-updating menu** for injecting hacks into the game [stug.io](https://stug.io).

-Automatically updates UI (80% Polymorphic)

 ## Installation

-To load the userscript, you first need to get the tampermonkey ***BETA*** extension.
+To install SHIM, you first need to get the tampermonkey extension.

-You can find it [here](https://chrome.google.com/webstore/detail/tampermonkey-beta/gcalenpjmijncebpfijmoaglllgpjagf).
+You can find it [here](https://chrome.google.com/webstore/detail/tampermonkey/dhdgffkkebhmkfjojejmpbldmpobfkfo).
-Then, download `userscript.js` - open the tampermonkey dashboard, and upload it.
+Then, download `loader.js` - open the tampermonkey dashboard, and drag 'n drop the file onto the dashboard to upload it.

-It should load upon visiting the [game's website](https://stug.io).
+It should automatically load when visiting the [game's website](https://stug.io).

 ## Feature List